-- be designed or adapted to offer any of these facilities:

-- language translators;

-- o symbolic algebra manipulation;

-- o symbolic differentiation or integration;

-- communication with other machines or the internet;

-- be borrowed from another candidate during an examination for any reason;

-- have retrievable information stored in them.

-This includes:

-- o databanks;

-- o dictionaries;

-- o mathematical formulae;

-- o text.

-- 10.4 An invigilator may give a candidate a replacement calculator.

-- 10.5 Where access is permitted to a calculator for part of an examination, it is acceptable for candidates to place their calculators on the floor under their desks in sight of the invigilator(s) for the non-calculator portion of the examination.
+- the calculator's power supply; - the calculator's working condition; - clearing anything stored in the calculator. - 10.4 An invigilator may give a candidate a replacement calculator. - 10.5 Where access is permitted to a calculator for part of an examination, it is acceptable for candidates to place their calculators on the floor under their desks in sight of the invigilator(s) for the non-calculator portion of the examination.

-11. Accommodation
+11 Accommodation

 - 11.1 Centres must ensure appropriate accommodation exists to support the size of the cohorts they are teaching. - 11.2 Candidates must sit their examination(s) at the centre's registered address unless the centre is using an alternative site arrangement or has received permission from an awarding body for a transferred candidate arrangement.
-(This is where a candidate transfers from one registered centre to another after the submission of examination entries.)
+(This is where a candidate transfers from one registered centre to another after the submission of examination entries.
+Information on transferred candidate arrangements may be found at: